JackHars/Phantom/README.md

 ### `ARNE` (Always Ready Neural Engagement)

-Inspired by early community contributions from Arne Schwarek, `ARNE` enhances usability in stop-and-go conditions by decoupling lateral (steering) and longitudinal (gas/brake) control engagement:
+Inspired by early community contributions from [Arne Schwarck](https://github.com/arne182), `ARNE` enhances usability in stop-and-go conditions by decoupling lateral (steering) and longitudinal (gas/brake) control engagement:

 - **Persistent Lateral Control:** Steering assistance remains active and ready even when longitudinal control is manually overridden by braking to a stop.
 The UI clearly indicates this persistent "ready" state.
 - **Smoother Transitions:** Minimizes the need for frequent system re-engagement after stops, leading to a less interactive and potentially smoother driving experience in city traffic.